PhiLong-Project-Portfolio/Sales_Insights_with_AdventureWorks/README.md

 ### Conclusion
 Through a analysis of the AdventureWorksDW database, I have gained valuable insights into sales overview, customer segmentation, and product performance.
 By leveraging SQL queries, I extracted meaningful information that can guide business decisions and strategies.
 Additionally, the Power BI dashboard provides a comprehensive picture of sales, customers, and products of the company.
 The interactive components and insightful visualizations allow users to explore, understand, and make informed decisions effectively.

-However, the project is based on a sample database, which may not fully capture the complexities and nuances of a real-world business environment.
-The dataset spans from January 2011 to February 2014, and does not include more recent data, potentially limiting the applicability of the insights.
+However, the project is based on a sample database, which may not fully capture the complexities of a real-world business environment.
+Additionally, the dataset spans from January 2011 to February 2014, and does not include more recent data, potentially limiting the applicability of the insights.

 ### References